davidcontrerasaguilar/AMBAR/README.md

-# BrecSys
+# AMBAR

 Our dataset consists of 3,317,428 ratings from around 31,013 users for 443.921 songs and 27,531 artists.
-The BRecSys dataset contains four files described in depth in the following paragraphs.
+The AMBAR dataset contains four files described in depth in the following paragraphs.

 - user_info.csv.
 This file contains specific users’ information depicted by the attributes user_id (i.e., the dataset index),